devex-web-frontend/numeric-stepper/doc/documentation.md

 <a name="applyConstraints"></a>
 #applyConstraints()
-Applies constraints on input value, replaces comma with dot
+Applies constraints on input value, replaces comma with dot, rounds value to step

 <a name="increase"></a>
 #increase()